-At the end of this year, the Brexit transition period will end and with it, the UK’s membership in the ‘safe data’ club*.
-When the transition period ends, the UK will become a ‘third country’ outside the EEA, meaning its data protection laws have to be assessed by the European Commission and determined to be either adequate or non-adequate.
-There are two potential problems here, which will affect you if you're using cloud storage:
+At the end of 2020, the Brexit transition period ended and with it, the UK’s membership in the ‘safe data’ club*.
+When the transition period ended, the UK became a ‘third country’ outside the EEA, meaning its data protection laws have to be assessed by the European Commission and determined to be either adequate or non-adequate.
+There are two potential problems here, which will affect you if you're using European cloud storage:

 *The first rule of the safe data club is you don’t talk about the safe data club.

 In the event of no decision or an assessment of non-adequacy, data transfers from the EEA to the UK would be illegal, including ones between your European cloud storage and your data storage in London, even if you meet EU GDPR compliance regulations.